Juha-Matti Santala

 Some time ago, I had ran into TechCraft’s Youtube video on using a Raspberry Pi with iPad and had made notes about it so when I recently got a gift card to local computer shop, I bought a Raspberry Pi 5 (I’ll call it RPi in this post), a case and an USB-C cable.

 The Raspberry Pi can power itself from iPad’s USB-C port which is what makes this set up so great.
 I carry my RPi with some accessories in my backpack and can boot it up with my iPad wherever I go.
-I can either connect to a wifi hotspot that I’ve set up before hand (like my home wifi or my mobile hotspot) or I can connect through a shared network from iPad.
+I can either connect to a wifi hotspot that I’ve set up before hand (like my home wifi or my mobile hotspot) or I can connect via USB-C ethernet to the iPad.
+Andrea Grandi has a good how-to guide for how to do that.

 Software development and technical blogging